codio-content/Linux-Introduction/.guides/content/Navigating-the-FS--entering-directories-de6c.md

 3. Type `cd dir1` to enter the _dir1_ directory, _return key_
 4. Type `ls` to list the _dir1_ directory contents, _return key_

+Take a look inside the `dir1` directory in the file tree.
+It should match the contents you got from the `ls` command.

 That's it, you've learned how to enter a directory in _bash_ scripting.

 |||definition